Summary of Significant Accounting Policies

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America (“US GAAP”) requires management to make extensive use of certain estimates and assumptions which affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-The significant areas of estimation include but are not limited to accounting for allowance for doubtful accounts, sales returns, inventory obsolescence, income taxes, depreciation, contingencies and stock-based compensation.
+The significant areas of estimation include but are not limited to accounting for allowance for doubtful accounts, sales returns, discount rates applicable to long term receivables, inventory obsolescence, income taxes, depreciation, contingencies and stock-based compensation.
 Actual results could differ from those estimates.

 Net Income Per Common Share

 Our basic and diluted earnings per share are computed using the two-class method.
 The two-class method is an earnings allocation method that determines net income per share for each class of common stock and participating securities according to their participation rights in dividends and undistributed earnings or losses.
 Non-vested restricted stock awards that include non-forfeitable rights to dividends are considered participating securities.
 Per share amounts are computed by dividing net income available to common shareholders by the weighted average shares outstanding during each period.
 Diluted and basic earnings per share are the same because the restricted shares are the only potentially dilutive security.

 A reconciliation of the numerators and denominators of the basic and diluted per share computations follows:

 The Company considers all liquid short-term investments with maturities of 90 days or less when purchased to be cash equivalents.

 Accounts receivable principally represents amounts collectible from our customers.
 The Company performs ongoing credit evaluations of its customers but generally does not require collateral to support any outstanding obligation.